Paul72187/Quizzical/README.md

 # Start Quizzical App

-Open the index.html file and right click and then click on 'Open with Live Server'.
+Open the index.html file and then right click.
+Then click on 'Open with Live Server'.
 You will then be given your selection of 10 questions to test your general knowledge!